WHAT IS DAMS ?

 THE STORY SO FAR AND WHERE DO WE GO FROM HERE?

-With the overwhelming support of the UK ESS Breed Clubs, we submitted a formal request to the KC in August 2023 and are pleased to confirm that an official ESS Breed Scheme was introduced with effect from 29th September 2023.
-Results of DAMS DNA tests carried out at KC approved laboratories from that date are now automatically forwarded to the KC for recording on registrations and publication in the next available Breed Records Supplement.
-They can also be viewed on the KC website Health Test Results Finder
+An official KC/ESS Breed Scheme was introduced in September 2023, since when the results of DAMS DNA tests carried out at KC approved laboratories are automatically forwarded to the KC for recording on registrations and publication in the next available Breed Records Supplement.

-Results for dogs that were tested before the introduction of the official Breed Scheme can now also be recorded, but owners need to send the certified results to the Kennel Club themselves.
+Results for dogs that were tested before the introduction of the official Breed Scheme can also be recorded, but owners need to send the certified results to the Kennel Club themselves.
 Scanned copies of DAMS test certificates should be emailed to the KC at health.results@thekennelclub.org.uk.
 We strongly encourage owners to forward these results, whatever they were, so that they can be accessible to everyone and provide much needed data.

 It's important to bear in mind that show-type ESS are only a tiny proportion of the overall ESS population in the UK.
 ‘Recommended’ health tests apply across the breed (we don’t have different lists for different sub-groups) and, with the information currently available, it’s too soon to know how common the DAMS mutation is across the ESS population as a whole.
-However, even if the mutation isn't common, DAMS is a devastating early onset and ultimately fatal disorder, so we would encourage and support any breeders who want to avoid any possibility of producing affected dogs, to use the DNA test for their own peace of mind as well as contributing towards much needed data.
+However, even if the mutation isn't common, DAMS is a devastating early onset and ultimately fatal disease, so we would encourage and support any breeders who want to avoid any possibility of producing affected dogs, to use the DNA test for their own peace of mind as well as contributing towards much needed data.

 For further information or advice, please contact the